On Graphical Models via Univariate Exponential Family Distributions: Exponential Family Graphical Models

 By the Hammersley-Clifford theorem, and some elementary calculation, this conditional distribution can be shown to specify the following unique joint distribution $P(X_1,\hdots,X_p)$: \begin{proposition} Suppose $X = (X_1,X_2,\hdots,X_p)$ is a $p$-dimensional random vector, and its node-conditional distributions are specified by \eqref{EqnCondDistK} given an undirected graph $G$.
 Then its joint distribution $P(X_1,\hdots,X_p)$ belongs to the graphical model represented by $G$, and is given by: where $A(\theta)$ is the log-normalization constant. \end{proposition}

+Note that the function $D(\cdot)$ (and hence $\bar{D}(\cdot)$) in \eqref{EqnCondDistK} is the log-partition function of the node-conditional distribution, while the function $A(\cdot)$ in \eqref{EqnJointDistK} in turn is the log-partition function of the joint distribution.
 Proposition~\ref{PropCondJoint}, thus, provides an answer to our earlier question on selecting the form of a graphical model distribution given a univariate exponential family distribution.
 When the node-conditional distributions follow a univariate exponential family as in \eqref{EqnCondDistK}, there exists a unique graphical model distribution as specified by \eqref{EqnJointDistK}.
 One question that remains, however, is whether the above construction, beginning with \eqref{EqnCondDistK}, is the most general possible.
 In particular, note that the canonical parameter of the node-conditional distribution in \eqref{EqnCondDistK} is a {\em tensor factorization} of the univariate sufficient statistic, which seems a bit stringent.
 Interestingly, by extending the argument from \citep{besag_1974}, which considers the special pairwise case, and the Hammersley-Clifford Theorem, we can show that indeed \eqref{EqnCondDistK} and \eqref{EqnJointDistK} have the most general form.

 \begin{theorem} Suppose $X = (X_1,X_2,\hdots,X_p)$ is a $p$-dimensional random vector, and its node-conditional distributions are specified by an exponential family,